censorship-no/ceno-browser-v2/README.md

 ABCDEFG...\
 \\n-----END CERTIFICATE-----"
 ```
-An example configuration can be copied from `local.properties.sample`, but this is essentially empty and will not allow you to connect to the production CENO network.
+An example configuration can be copied from `local.properties.sample`, but this is essentially empty and will not allow you to connect to the production Ceno network.

 Those values will be loaded by Gradle during the build process in **app/build.gradle**: